Eslamhassanfouad/admin-dashboard/README.md

-Future Plans for Environments
+## Future Plans for Environments

-Development (V):
+- **Development (V):**

-Dedicated environment where active development happens.
+-Dedicated environment where active development happens.
-Frequent updates with new features tested regularly.
+-Frequent updates with new features tested regularly.
-Detailed logs and error messages to help with debugging.
+-Detailed logs and error messages to help with debugging.

-Quality Assurance (QA):
+- **Quality Assurance (QA):**

-Testing environment to verify all new features and fixes before production.
+-Testing environment to verify all new features and fixes before production.
-Simulates production as closely as possible but uses test data.
+-Simulates production as closely as possible but uses test data.

-Production (Prod):
+- **Production (Prod):**

-Stable environment where real users interact with the app.
+-Stable environment where real users interact with the app.
-Code pipeline: Development → QA → Production to ensure stability and performance.
+-Code pipeline: Development → QA → Production to ensure stability and performance.